Skip to main content

 • Save the form.

-To customise what gets sent to the events, you can write your own JS and add an event listener in your template, like this:
+To customize what gets sent to the events, you can write your own JS and add an event listener in your template, like this:

 window.addEventListener('freeform-gtm-data-layer-push', function (event) {